-The project site is currently enrolled in Williamson Act Contract No. 86-4107.
-All proposed parcels and the remainder will remain under contract after the parcel map is recorded.
+The project site is currently enrolled in Williamson Act Contract No. 1976-2254.
 Based on the specific features and design of this project, it does not appear this project will impact the long-term productive agricultural capability of surrounding contracted lands in the A-2 zoning district.
-No changes to the current land use are proposed, other than the creation of three parcels each over 40± acres in size; therefore, no removal of adjacent lands from agricultural use is anticipated.
+No changes to the current land use are proposed, other than the creation of the proposed parcels; therefore, no removal of adjacent lands from agricultural use is anticipated.
 The project was referred to the California Department of Conservation and no response has been received to date.

-The project site is currently improved with approximately 90± acres of almond orchard, 85± acres of tomatoes, two single-family dwellings, and residential and agricultural accessory structures.
-Stanislaus County General Plan Agricultural Element Policy 2.8 specifies that the subdivision of agricultural land consisting of unirrigated farmland, unirrigated grazing land, or land enrolled under a Williamson Act contract, into parcels of less than 160 acres in size shall be allowed provided a "nobuild" restriction on the construction of any residential development on newly created parcel(s) is observed until one or both of the following criteria is met:
+The project site is currently in agricultural production, comprised of almond orchards.
+Stanislaus County General Plan Agricultural Element Policy 2.8 specifies that the subdivision of agricultural land consisting of unirrigated farmland, unirrigated grazing land, or land enrolled under a Williamson Act contract, into parcels of less than 160 acres in size shall be allowed provided a "no-build" restriction on the construction of any residential development on newly created parcel(s) is observed until one or both of the following criteria is met: